ustroetz/cost_model/README.md

  System limits: `TreeVolCT<80 and TreeVolALT<250 and SkidDist<10000 and TreeVol<250 and TreeVolLLT<150`

 #### [Hauling] (forestcost/hauling.py)
-Hauling calculates and returns the cost per min (`AverageCPmin`) (US dollar/min) to operate a standard stinger-steer log truck (18 tires).
+Hauling calculates and returns the price `AverageCPmin` (US dollar/min) to operate a standard stinger-steer log truck (18 tires).

 Harvesting is based on the [Log Truck Haul Cost] (http://www.fs.usda.gov/detail/r6/landmanagement/resourcemanagement/?cid=fsbdev2_027048) from the USDA.